amoghskulkarni/Dataquest/Data_scientist/2_Data_analysis_and_visualization/Data_analysis_with_Pandas__Intermediate/3_Intro_to_Pandas/README.md

 ---------

 The **Series** object is a core data structure that Pandas uses to represent rows and columns.
-A Series is a labelled collection of values similar to the NumPy vector.
-When you select a row from a DataFrame, instead of just returning the values in that row as a list, Pandas returns a Series object that contains the column labels as well as the corresponding values.
+A Series is a labelled collection of values similar to the `NumPy` vector.
+When you select a row from a `DataFrame`, instead of just returning the values in that row as a list, Pandas returns a `Series` object that contains the column labels as well as the corresponding values.

 7. Selecting a row